 - Pediarix actually provides protection against 4 common diseases.
 These are Hepatitis-B, Tetanus, whooping cough, and polio.

 Generally speaking, Hepatitis-B vaccines are safe, efficient, and reliable.
 95% of vaccinated individuals develop antibodies against Hepatitis-B and become protected from the virus.
 People in high-risk categories are recommended to be vaccinated for the Hepatitis-B virus.
 People in this category include health workers, public safety workers, dentists, sexually active people with more than one partner, and blood transfusion patients.

 You can get vaccinated in most health establishments.
-These include STD clinics, dialysis clinics and drug treatment facilities.
+These include STD clinics, dialysis clinics, and drug treatment facilities.

 Other Notes On Vaccination

 A blood test is usually the next step after vaccination.
 This is done to ensure that the body has indeed developed antibodies against Hepatitis-B. Although as noted above earlier, the success rate of vaccinations is 95%, there is still a small percentage of individuals who do not develop the desired antibodies.
-For these individuals revaccination is often the best step.
+For these individuals, revaccination is often the best step.
 This is the next step for infants who do not develop the desired response.

 What Is Hepatitis B Immune Globulin Or HBIG?

 Hepatitis B immune globulin or HBIG is a manufactured product that already has antibodies packaged against Hepatitis B. This product is used when a person has been exposed a lot to Hepatitis and are already at high risk of contracting the virus.
 HBIG should be given immediately after exposure to the Hepatitis-B virus.
 Around seven days after exposure is the recommended window.
-However HBIG is not a suitable substitute to real Hepatitis-B vaccination.
+However, HBIG is not a suitable substitute for real Hepatitis-B vaccination.
 So after getting HBIG it is still highly recommended to get vaccinated against Hepatitis-B.